inaciose/z80asm/rc2014sdcard/README.md

 if there is an sdcard interface error, quit the program, then reset the interface by typing the following on the monitor:
 - o 40 f

-# todo
-- Parameters and results passing.
+# notes about parameters and results passing.

 Possible options:
 1. use registers to pass required parameters